IBS Misdiagnosis: Exploring the FODMAP vs IgE Allergy Overlap

 Why IBS Misdiagnosis Happens: Understanding the Symptom Crossover

-• Multiple overlapping triggers — A person may have genuine FODMAP sensitivity alongside an IgE allergy.
-In some cases, increased intestinal permeability may further complicate the picture
+• Multiple overlapping triggers — A person may have genuine FODMAP sensitivity alongside an IgE allergy, complicating the clinical picture.

-• Dietary masking — Elimination diets may inadvertently remove allergenic foods, partially improving symptoms
+• Dietary masking — Elimination diets such as the low-FODMAP protocol may inadvertently remove allergenic foods, partially improving symptoms and reinforcing an IBS diagnosis.

 Practical Insight: If symptoms improve on a restricted diet but return unpredictably when foods are reintroduced, this pattern can sometimes suggest an allergic mechanism rather than — or in addition to — a fermentation-based one.